The Fifth Annual Rita M. McGinley Symposium

 Continuing Education Credits for nurses and other health professionals.

-Duquesne University School of Nursing is approved as a provider of continuing education in nursing by the Pennsylvania State Nurses Association, which is an accredited approver of continuing education in nursing by the American Nurses Credentialing Center's Commission on Accreditation.
+Duquesne University School of Nursing is an approved provider of continuing nursing education by the PA State Nurses Association, an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.

 This activity has been approved for AMA PRA Category 1 Credit(s)TM